Why do you use the term “tour/workshop”?

 In the event you need to cancel after your registration, refunds will be made as follows:

-- In the unlikely event that I have to cancel the photo tour for any reason, a full refund will be made to all participants, or the participant(s) may elect to have any amount paid credited to another tour/workshop.
+- In the unlikely event that I have to cancel the photo tour/workshop for any reason, a full refund will be made to all participants, or the participant(s) may elect to have any amount paid credited to another tour/workshop.

-- A full refund, less a $50 cancellation fee, will be made for participant cancellations made 90 or more days prior to the photo tour start date.
+- A full refund, less a $50 cancellation fee, will be made for participant cancellations made 90 or more days prior to the scheduled photo tour/workshop start date.
 Such cancellations must be made in writing and the date the written cancellation is received via e-mail or postmarked will determine the cancellation date.

 - 80% of total tour/workshop fee (less the cancellation fee) will be refunded if the cancellation is received in writing 60-89 days prior to the tour/workshop start date unless, a replacement participant can be found, in which case the policy in #2 above, will apply.